 Hip replacement surgery is a procedure in which a doctor surgically removes a painful hip joint with arthritis and replaces it with an artificial joint often made from metal and plastic components.
 It usually is done when all other treatment options have failed to provide adequate pain relief.

-Hip replacement surgery can relieve you from acute pain, deformity, or disability caused due to any of the reason, such as osteoarthritis, accident, or childhood hip disease etc. It is generally proposed when no other treatment is able to relieve you from hip joint pain and discomfort.
+Hip replacement surgery can relieve you from acute pain, deformity, or disability caused due to any of the reasons, such as osteoarthritis, accident, or childhood hip disease, etc. It is generally proposed when no other treatment is able to relieve you from hip joint pain and discomfort.
 If your orthopedic doctor has finally advised a hip replacement surgery, it is time to know how this surgery would change your life for good.

 Hip joint replacement surgery has proved to be a boon in the lives of millions of people around the world who were facing acute pain in their hip joints and were not able to do simple activities of their lives.
 With the development of medical science and technology, implant materials have also gone better and enhanced the longevity of hip replacement surgeries.
 Also, the latest advanced surgical techniques have greatly reduced the risks of such surgeries.
 So, if you have been advised of a hip replacement, do not need to worry.

-Although there is no age limit for hip replacement, generally patients between 50-80 years of age undergo the surgery.
-Today, the improved artificial parts can withstand more pressure and last longer, which is good news for young patients going for the hip replacement surgery.
+- Although there is no age limit for hip replacement, generally patients between 50-80 years of age undergo the surgery.
+Today, the improved artificial parts can withstand more pressure and last longer, which is good news for young patients going for hip replacement surgery.
 Teenagers with juvenile arthritis to the elderly patients with degenerative arthritis have successfully undergone hip replacement surgeries.

 You will need hip replacement, if you are suffering from any of the below:

 - Rheumatoid arthritis- A chronic inflammatory condition causing joint pain, stiffness, and swelling